tvinchent/CSV-to-Database/README.md

 Take the data from a uploaded CSV, check the compliance and then, put it into a MySQL database.

 #How to
-Set you own settings in setting.php
+Fill you own settings in setting.php